AmitRockBear/Advanced_Topics_In_Programming_hw1/README.md

 ## Output

-The program generates an output file (`output.txt` by default) with the following information:
+The program generates an output file (according to `outputFileName` key in the config file or by default in the format of `output_<inputFileName>`) with the following information:

 1. Steps performed.
 2. Total steps taken.